nikita-kazakov/nikita-kazakov.github.io/_posts/2015-08-09-why-you-sleep-poorly-after-bright-screens-at-night.md

   - health
 ---

-Bottom Line: Get f.lux / night mode on your PC / tablet / smartphone."
+Bottom Line --- Get f.lux / night mode on your PC / tablet / smartphone."

 Do you ever find yourself glued to a computer monitor / iPad / TV at night?
 It’s like the mind is persuading you not to go to bed.